 A check will be issued directly to the scholarship recipient once all conditions are satisfied.

 The KAA reserves the right to not award the scholarship and to waive irregularities as well as determine the amount of the scholarship.

 The KAA will endeavor to keep the personal information contained in the application confidential.

-All other things being deemed equal the application received first will receive preference as will those that have not recieved a prior scholarship.
+All other things being deemed equal, the application received first will receive preference as well as those who have not recieved a prior scholarship.

 Information provided beyond what is requested on the Application Form will not be evaluated.